wcgordon1/lamplighter/manuscript/publish/ch5_The_Night_Wardens.md

 An odd silence fell over the room.
 Rooke and Tamsin exchanged a quick glance, and even Cole looked less certain of himself.
 Ms. Kestrel's expression gave nothing away, but she opened the wooden crate with particular attention to the catches.

 "Well," she said briskly, "whatever brought you here, you're here now.
 And the work needs doing."
 She lifted out items one by one, setting them on the table with the reverence of someone handling tools rather than mere objects.
 "Your lantern first.
-This is a workhorse model—heavier than the reading-room lights, but it'll hold a bind for twenty heartbeats once primed."
+This is a workhorse model; heavier than the reading-room lights, but it'll hold a bind for twenty heartbeats once primed."

-The lantern was beautiful in its functionality—brass body with shock rings around the base, mica windows that would let the light through without glare, and a vent wheel on the side that looked like it had been machined to precise tolerances.
+The lantern was beautiful in its functionality: brass body with shock rings around the base, mica windows that would let the light through without glare, and a vent wheel on the side that looked like it had been machined to precise tolerances.
 The weight felt substantial in Ivy's hands, and she could feel a faint resonance when she touched the vent.

 "Thumb on the vent, exhale low-low-high," Tamsin instructed.
 "That's the priming sequence.
 Extends the bind duration."